Pro-Life Education at Home

 As parents, you are the primary educators of your children, so your children’s pro-life education rests on your shoulders.
 You don’t have to be a certified teacher to teach the culture of life at home.

-Taking control of your children’s education can be a daunting task, especially if you are not a homeschooling parent but still want to teach your children the pro-life basics.
+Taking control of your children’s education can be a daunting task, especially if you are not normally a homeschooling parent.
 That’s where the Culture of Life Studies Program is here to help.

-We provide parents and teachers with tools to help them teach of the culture of life to their students.
-We offer instructor guides with all of the lecture material, discussion questions, and assessment materials to help you present complex topics like euthanasia to your children.
+We provide parents and teachers with tools to help them teach the culture of life to their students.
+We offer instructor guides with all of the lecture material, discussion questions (and answers!), and assessment materials to help you present complex topics like euthanasia and sacramental marriage to your children.

 We write each of our supplements with the guidance of pro-life experts and professionals so that your kids are getting the best pro-life education possible.